 IndiGo appoints aviation veteran Ronojoy Dutta as CEO

-Ronojoy Dutta would be taking the charge of CEO from the company’s co-founder and interim CEO Rahul Bhatiabusiness Updated: Jan 24, 2019 18:11 IST
+Dutta would be taking the charge of CEO from the company’s co-founder and interim CEO Rahul Bhatia, who stated Wednesday that the next phase of company’s growth would come from international expansion.business Updated: Jan 25, 2019 11:48 IST

 Aviation veteran Ronojoy Dutta has been appointed as Chief Executive Officer (CEO) of IndiGo for a period of five years as it plans a major international expansion this year, the low-cost airline announced Thursday.